fadado/jqt/docs/content/home.md

 > — _Alan J. Perlis_

 Could be [_jq_][JQ] the basis for a web template engine?
-Let's explore&hellip;
+Let’s explore&hellip;

 ## _jq_

 _jq_ have nice features like string interpolation and implicit backtracking.
 Mixed with the help of some syntactic sugar a powerful template engine appear.
-Imagine the following simple strings, in a _jq_ program, separated with the comma operator:
+Imagine the following interpolation strings, in a _jq_ program, separated with the comma operator:

 ### Simple expansion